virusLuke3/x402-research/tests/README.md

-# Clarinet Test Notes
+# Test Notes

-These tests validate the AutoScholar Clarity payment contract in two layers:
+The current test layer focuses on protecting the payment contract surface and the expected verification model.

+## What Runs

+`npm test` executes:

-1. `clarinet check` validates Clarity syntax and analysis.
+1. `clarinet check` for Clarity syntax and static analysis
-2. `vitest` validates that the contract source still exposes the expected state machine, replay protection, and public/read-only entry points.

-## Current status
-In the current environment:
-- `clarinet check` runs successfully
-- `vitest run tests/autoscholar-payments.test.ts` runs successfully
+2. `vitest run tests/autoscholar-payments.test.ts` for contract-surface assertions

+## What These Tests Protect

+- expected public and read-only entry points
+- invoice lifecycle assumptions
+- replay-protection and payment-state expectations

+## Current Boundary

-This is not yet full transaction-level Clarinet SDK simulation, but it is now executable and guards the contract surface from silent regressions.
+This is not yet a full transaction-by-transaction Clarinet SDK simulation suite.
+It is a lightweight but useful safety layer that catches silent regressions in the contract interface and payment model.